Harper, Young and Mathis lead No. 24 Rutgers past Hofstra

 PISCATAWAY, N.J.
+(AP) — Rutgers has picked up where it left off before the coronavirus ended its season last spring — pushing hard for a long-elusive NCAA Tournament bid.

-(AP) — Ron Harper Jr. had 15 points and nine rebounds, Jacob Young had 17 points and No. 24 Rutgers beat Hofstra 70-56 on Sunday.
+Ron Harper Jr. had 15 points and nine rebounds, Jacob Young had 17 points and No. 24 Rutgers beat Hofstra 70-56 on Sunday.
+It’s the first time the Scarlet Knights (3-0) have won three games by 10 or more points to start a season since 1980-1981.

+Rutgers was poised to make the NCAA Tournament for the first time since 1990-91 last year before March Madness was canceled due to the coronavirus.

+“Before this year a lot of people said we have gone from hunter to the hunter, but we still have something to prove.
+We didn’t accomplish anything last year.
+The season got cut short, so we’re still hungry,” Harper said.
+“We’re still trying to take care of business every time we step in between those lines, and it’s personal.
+We got something taken away from us that we worked our whole lives for, so we’re just working even harder to get that back.”

 Montez Mathis scored 14 points, and point guard Paul Mulcahy added nine rebounds and seven assists as the Scarlet Knights never trailed.